collinbarrett/wp-vps-build-guide/README.md

   - `sudo nano /etc/nginx/sites-available/{myWPSiteName}`
     - Modify `root /var/www/{myWPSiteName};`
     - Replace `example.com` with `{myWPSiteUrl}`
+    - If site should not be the default for the server, toggle listen directives so the ones without `default_server` are active.
   - `sudo ln -s /etc/nginx/sites-available/{myWPSiteName} /etc/nginx/sites-enabled/{myWPSiteName}`
   - Repeat the last four top-level bullets for each WordPress site to be installed with new values for {myWPSiteName} and {myWPSiteUrl}.
   - *via [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-configure-single-and-multiple-wordpress-site-settings-with-nginx), [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-optimize-nginx-configuration)*